BeTomorrow/micro-observables/README.md

 #### Observable.merge(observables)

 Transform an array of observables into a single observable containing an array with the values from each observable.
-This is almost the identical to `Observable.from()`, except it takes a single array argument while `Observable.from()` takes several observable arguments.

 ```ts
 const booksWithId = [